-After the elimination of this observation, Portugal started to negotiate treaties allowing the application of domestic antiabuse provisions.
+After the elimination of this observation, Portugal started to negotiate treaties allowing the application of domestic anti-abuse provisions.
 Specifically, with regard to the application of the GAAR, taking into account that it may allow the tax authorities discretionarily to recharacterise the facts and operations that occurred as facts or operations of an equivalent economic result, it is argued that it can be against the double tax treaty as it may alter the taxing powers of the contracting states.
 However, to the best of the authors' knowledge, this has never been challenged successfully in court.

 Times are changing, however.
-MLI introduces more anti-abuse rules and includes the principal purpose test in all Conventions signed by Portugal.
-Moreover, Portugal accepted the principle that tax treaties generally do not restrict that one party (a State) have the right to tax its own residents, unless expressly excluded by the treaty ("saving clause"), which intended to clarify that SAARs such as CFC rules might be compatible with the Convention.
+The MLI introduces more anti-abuse rules and includes the principal purpose test (PPT) in all Conventions signed by Portugal.
+Moreover, Portugal has accepted the principle that tax treaties generally do not limit the right to tax residents of a state to that state, unless this is expressly excluded by the treaty ("saving clause"), which is intended to clarify that SAARs such as CFC rules might be compatible with the Convention.